History of United Airlines: Turn-of-the-21st-century developments

 In 1989, United ordered the then-new Boeing 747-400.
 In 1993, United phased out the Saul Bass livery and introduced the "Battleship Gray" livery to their fleet.
 In 1995, United became both the launch customer of the Boeing 777, having significant input on its design.
 In 1997, United co-founded the Star Alliance with Air Canada, Lufthansa, Scandinavian Airlines, and Thai Airways.
 That same year, United opened its southwest US hub at Los Angeles International Airport.

+In 1994, United founded Kion de Mexico, an aircraft ground services and airline related outsourcing company located at Mexico City International Airport.
+Kion mainly served United, but also served other airlines including Air Canada, Lufthansa, and US Airways (Star Alliance members).
+Services that Kion de Mexico offered included ramp service, customer service, and cargo management.
+In January 2009, the company ceased operations and sold its service contracts and equipment to Menzies Aviation.

 In 1997, Sony engineer John Cooperstock and an assistant professor at McGill University in Montreal, Quebec, created untied.com, a website chronicling complaints about service on United, including those from Premier Class customers.
-In 2000, Kevin Simpson of the Denver Post said that "the Untied.com phenomenon mirrors the online trend in consumer activism that has caught on with the disgruntled flying public this summer travel season."
+In September 2000, Kevin Simpson of the Denver Post said that "the Untied.com phenomenon mirrors the online trend in consumer activism that has caught on with the disgruntled flying public this summer travel season."

 In 1998, Delta Air Lines and United introduced a marketing partnership that included a reciprocal redemption agreement between SkyMiles and Mileage Plus programs and shared lounges.
 This allowed members of either frequent flier program to earn miles on both carriers and utilize both carriers' lounges.
 Delta and United attempted to form a cozier codeshare relationship, but this deal was effectively killed by ALPA.
 The marketing partnership ended in divorce in 2003, but paved the way for a future alliance with US Airways.